 A proposal writer’s day-to-day work depends on specialization and experience.

-Typically they are involved with writing proposals for new clients of a company or organization seeking partnerships such as joint ventures, acquisitions, mergers, or other business relationships.
+Typically, they are involved with writing proposals for new clients of a company or organization seeking partnerships such as joint ventures, acquisitions, mergers, or other business relationships.
+Successfully navigating the entire proposal process involves not just writing but also research collaboration and effective communication with stakeholders.

 The proposal writer team presents these requests in meetings between prospective partners who may not know what services or products the corporation offers and how they would meet their needs.